literalplus/intake-spigot/docs-templates/README.md

 Sadly, there is no public API for that, so it uses some internals for that, that may not be compatible with certain nasty plugins which exchange the Spigot command map with their own version - it should be fine for most applications though.

+Note that you need to remove the command definitions from your `plugin.yml` before Intake-Spigot can register them properly!

 Providers work like in Vanilla Intake.
 Here's an example for sake of completeness: